 The population of Mintabie fluctuates throughout the year, with approximately 20 residents living there year-round, and up to 60 residents during the peak opal mining season.

 Impending termination of the Mintabie Township Lease

-Following a review of the Mintabie township lease in 2017, the State Government has decided to uphold the decision made by the former government in February this year to terminate the lease.
+Following a review of the Mintabie township lease in 2017, the State Government has decided to uphold the decision made by the former government in February 2018 to terminate the lease.

 Consequently, the Minister for Energy and Mining wrote to APY on 28 June 2018 to notify his intention to terminate the lease.